DemocracyDevelopers/Utilities-and-experiments/README.md

 - `computeallCSVHash.sh` computes the SHA256 hash of every .csv file in the directory.
 This is useful for colorado-rla uploads.

 ## Producing sql files for loading automatically into the corla database
-To Convert an STV file (something.json) as input and translate to SQL format expected by corla please use the following command
+To Convert an STV file (something.json) as input and translate to SQL format expected by corla you can use the following command for a single file (stating the source and destination file names)

 `mvn compile exec:java -Dexec.mainClass="au.org.democracydevelopers.utils.StvToSqlTranslatorUtil" -Dexec.args="sourceFilePath destinationFilePath"`

 example 1: resource path from project root directory

-`mvn clean compile exec:java -Dexec.mainClass="au.org.democracydevelopers.utils.StvToSqlTranslatorUtil" -Dexec.args="src/main/resources/test-data/Bellingen_Mayoral.json src/main/resources/test-data/Bellingen_Mayoral.sql"`
+`mvn clean compile exec:java -Dexec.mainClass="au.org.democracydevelopers.utils.StvToSqlTranslatorUtil" -Dexec.args=" 'Test comment' src/main/resources/test-data/Bellingen_Mayoral.json src/main/resources/test-data/Bellingen_Mayoral.sql"`

+or the following to list an entire directory.
+`mvn compile exec:java -Dexec.mainClass="au.org.democracydevelopers.utils.StvToSqlTranslatorUtil" -Dexec.args="comment sourceFileDirectory"`

+example 1: resource path from project root directory

+`mvn clean compile exec:java -Dexec.mainClass="au.org.democracydevelopers.utils.StvToSqlTranslatorUtil" -Dexec.args=" 'Test comment' src/main/resources/test-data/"`

+Either way, the comment will be prepended to all the .sql files.
+This is useful for source/copyright notices.